timcurzon/nomad-cluster/README.md

 1) Initialise vault:
     - UI: Access the first Vault UI at http://172.16.0.101:8200, enter 1 for both the "Key Shares" and "Key Threshold" values & click "Initialize"
-    - CLI: SSH into node-1 then `vault operator init -key-shares=1 -key-threshold=1 --address http://front.this.node.devcluster:8200`
+    - CLI: SSH into node-1 then `vault operator init -key-shares=1 -key-threshold=1`
     - Download or note down the "Initial root token" & "Key 1" values.

 2) Now you have a root token, make a copy of the SaltStack overrides example file & name it `overrides.sls` (located at `saltstack/pillar/overrides.sls.example`).
 Replace the placeholder string "[[insert vault root token value here]]" with the root token value.
 On the host machine then trigger a Vagrant reload with provision (this allows Nomad to use Vault)...